Natural Wonders of New Zealand

 The Southern Lights / Aurora Australis

 A beautiful display of green and pink lights can sometimes be seen from New Zealand!
 Just like the Northern Lights, the Southern Lights cast light displays in the sky during polar storms.
-Your best chances of seeing this activity is in the South Island during winter.
+Your best chances of seeing this activity are in the South Island during winter.

 Visit our page: The 5 Places to see the Southern Lights in New Zealand.